sjentsch/lsjDocs/Ch06/Ch06_DataHandling_3.rst

 .. ----------------------------------------------------------------------------

-Second, to compute a variable that contains only the direction of the opinion and ignores the strength, we want to calculate the ‘sign’ of the variable.
+Second, to compute a variable that contains only the direction of the opinion and ignores the strength, we want to calculate the “sign” of the variable.
 In jamovi we can use the ``IF`` function to do this.
 Create another new variable using the ``Compute`` button, name this one ``opinion.sign``, and then type the following into the function box: